Sachaa-Thanasius/experimental/README.md

 ## Caveats
 This package uses a `.pth` file to register an import hook on interpreter startup.
-It hooks into the Python import system to add a custom [`MetaPathFinder`](https://docs.python.org/3/library/importlib.html#importlib.abc.MetaPathFinder) to [`sys.meta_path`](https://docs.python.org/3/library/sys.html#sys.meta_path).
+The hook replaces the built-in file finder's [`path hook`](https://docs.python.org/3/library/importlib.html#importlib.machinery.FileFinder.path_hook) on [`sys.path_hooks`](https://docs.python.org/3/library/sys.html#sys.path_hooks).
 That should work fine if you're using a regular setup with site packages, where that `.pth` file should end up.

 However, if your environment is atypical, you might need to manually register that finder to have your code be processed by this package.
-Do so in a file away from the rest of your code.
+Do so in a file away from the rest of your code, before any of it executes.
 For example:

 ```py
 import __experimental__